m-creations/docker-kafka/README.md

 ## Usage

-To run a Kafka server listening on port 9092 execute:
+To run a Kafka server listening on `localhost:9092` execute:

 ```
 docker run -p 9092:9092 docker-openwrt-kafka:2.11-1.0.0
 ```

-## Warning
+## Tests

-GPG Signature **not checked**.

-# Test

-A test is under preparation.
+In `./tests/` you can find some tests which are run after every commit by `travis-ci.org`, as described in `.travis.yml`.